Steps You Can Take to Keep Your Marriage Strong

 I became very sick 10 years ago with what seemed to be a mystery illness.
 Doctors misdiagnosed me with various illnesses and conditions for 2 years before I finally got a diagnosis of Lyme disease and co-infections.
 This isn’t uncommon since Lyme disease is often called the great imitator.

 I know that my illness has been difficult for my husband even though he was later diagnosed with Lyme.
 His fatigue and forgetfulness wore on me quite a bit because I needed him to be strong and to take care of what I couldn’t.
-We didn’t find out that he had Lyme disease until several years after my diagnosis.

 Our marriage was really put through the test as our 4 children were also diagnosed, the medical bills mounted up, and then one of our daughters rocked our world with ODD, OCD, anxiety, rage, and PANDAS-like symptoms.